Bundism

 After the war, the International Jewish Labor Bund, more properly the "World Coordinating Council of the Jewish Labor Bund", was founded in New York, with affiliated groups in Argentina, Australia, Canada, France, Israel, Mexico, the United Kingdom, the United States, and other countries.
+Despite a decline through the late 20th century, the Bundist movement and its ideology has been undergoing a revival in the late 2010s and early 2020s.